DewGew/Domoticz-Google-Assistant/README.md

   - Click Credentials
   - Click 'Create credentials'
   - Click 'API key'
-  - Copy the API key shown and insert it in `SMARTHOMEPROVIDERAPIKEY` in config.py.
+  - Copy the API key shown and insert it in `Homegraph_API_Key` in config.py.

 - Navigate back to the [Actions on Google Console](https://console.actions.google.com/).
   - On the top menu click Develop, then on the left navigation menu click on Actions.